World Heritage Inscription

 For the sustainable safeguard and development Luang Prabang’s heritage wealth, in 1993 the Lao Government wished to place Luang Prabang under the aegis of UNESCO.

-Luang Prabang was inscribed on the World Heritage list on December 9, 1995, at the 19th session of the World heritage Commission in Berlin.
-Luang Prabang was recognized: "this city reflects the exceptional merger of traditional architecture and European colonial urban structures from the 19th and 20th centuries.
-Its unique urban setting is remarkably preserved, illustrating a major step in the fusion of two different cultural traditions .
+Luang Prabang was inscribed on the World Heritage list on December 9, 1995, at the 19th session of the World Heritage Commission in Berlin.
+Luang Prabang was recognized: “this city reflects the exceptional merger of traditional architecture and European colonial urban structures from the 19th and 20th centuries.
+Its unique urban setting is remarkably preserved, illustrating a significant step in the fusion of two different cultural traditions.

 Cultural criteria defined by the World Heritage Committee, which helped to integrate Luang Prabang are:

-Criteria (v) The Luang Prabang urban unique is remarkably well preserved, illustrating a key stage in the fusion of two distinct cultural traditions.
+- Criteria (v) The Luang Prabang urban unique is remarkably well preserved, illustrating a crucial stage in the fusion of two distinct cultural traditions.